mouaddahakram/Investigate-the-TMDB-movies-dataset/README.md

 **NOTE**

-***You may find it frustrating scrolling down in 2 parts of the code that I chose to print the list of the Actors and another list of Movies types, I apologize for the inconvenience, you can jump to the PDF version that is limited to one page for the print section.***
+***You may find it frustrating scrolling down in 2 parts of the code where I chose to print the list of the Actors and another list of Movies types, I apologize for the inconvenience, you can jump to the PDF version that is limited to one page for the print section.***